katzenpost/katzenpost/README.rst

 suspect the solution has something to do with a discrete network event simulator and possibly some machine learning algorithms as well.
-Perhaps we all should consider the tuning of this mixnet messaging system as half of it's design.
+Perhaps we all should consider the tuning of this mixnet messaging system as half of its design.

 Another unfinished design area is: The Catshadow client periodically polls the client's remote message spool where the intervals between